HeshanKarunaratne/notes/README.md

       - Offers embedded servers like jetty or tomcat
       - Supports in memory database such as H2

     12 .
-What is autowiring?
+What is auto wiring?
     - The process of injecting dependencies into a spring bean automatically

     13 .
 What is the difference between war and jar?
     - Jar files are used to packaging and distributing standalone java applications while War files are used to packaging and distributing web applications

-- Springboot
+- Spring boot

     1 .
 How SpringBoot works internally?
-    - Entry point of springboot application is a class which contains @SpringBootApplication annotation and has the main method
+    - Entry point of spring boot application is a class which contains @SpringBootApplication annotation and has the main method
     - SpringBoot scan all the components included in the project by using @ComponentScan annotation
-    - Using @EnableAutoConfiguration annotation the springboot application configures the springboot application automatically
+    - Using @EnableAutoConfiguration annotation the spring boot application configures the spring boot application automatically

     2 .
 What are Spring boot starters?
-    - Springboot starter comprises of templates which provide a Rapid Application Development, spring boot starter contains a combination of all the relevant transitive dependencies
+    - Spring boot starter comprises templates which provide a Rapid Application Development, spring boot starter contains a combination of all the relevant transitive dependencies
-    - Springboot starter solves the auto dependency resolution in a spring boot application
+    - Spring boot starter solves the auto dependency resolution in a spring boot application
-    - Springboot resolves transitive dependencies internally
+    - Spring boot resolves transitive dependencies internally

     3 .
 What are the major starter dependencies of spring boot application?
-    - spring-boot-starter-parent: Provides default configurations for our application and a complete dependency tree to quickly build our springboot project
+    - spring-boot-starter-parent: Provides default configurations for our application and a complete dependency tree to quickly build our spring boot project
     - spring-boot-starter-web: Uses Spring MVC, REST, tomcat as a default embedded server, and pulls in all dependencies related to web development
     - spring-boot-starter-security: Automatically secures all HTTP endpoints with basic authentication
     - spring-boot-starter-test: Primary dependency required for tests